techmatlock/c0524-code-solutions/react-effects/react-effects-quiz-notes.md

 - What are Effect dependencies and how do you declare them?

 An array of values that the effect depends on.
-You declare them inside brackets as the second argument after the callback function in useEffect.
+You declare them inside brackets as the second argument after the setup function in useEffect.

 - Why would you want to clean up from an Effect?